whitelightning450/Machine-Learning-Water-Systems-Model/README.md

 ### Brief Salt Lake City water system background
 ![studyArea](https://user-images.githubusercontent.com/33735397/159961402-7a06a9fd-d275-4cb0-bb13-6f6b722a3860.PNG)

-**Study Area**: Salt Lake City depends on winter snowpack in the adjacent Wasatch mountains to support surface water supplies, fill the Dell reservoir storage system, and replenish valley aquifers.
+**Study Area**: Salt Lake City, Utah depends on winter snowpack in the adjacent Wasatch mountains to support surface water supplies, fill the Dell reservoir storage system, and replenish valley aquifers.
-Its mountainous topography, geographical location, and arid climate result in highly skewed April to October water use to counteract seasonally high evapotranspiration for out outdoor landscaping and irrigation.
+Its mountainous topography, geographical location, and arid climate result in highly skewed April to October water use to counteract seasonally high evapotranspiration for outdoor landscaping and irrigation.

 The SLCDPU shares many similarities with western and intermountain water utilities in growing metropolitan areas.
 The region's interannual climate variability and seasonality strongly influence winter snowpack accumulation, extent, and duration, functioning as the primary mechanism controlling surface water supplies.